TomographicImaging/CIL/docs/source/framework.rst

 due to misalignment and/or kinematic errors in positioning of CT instrument components.
-A slight offset of the center of rotation with respect to the theoretical position will contribute to the loss of resolution; in more severe cases, it will cause severe artifacts in the reconstructed volume (double-borders). :code:`CenterOfRotationFinder` allows to estimate offset of center of rotation from theoretical.
-In the current release :code:`CenterOfRotationFinder` supports only parallel geometry.
+A slight offset of the center of rotation with respect to the theoretical position will contribute to the loss of resolution; in more severe cases, it will cause severe artifacts in the reconstructed volume (double-borders). :code:`CenterOfRotationCorrector` allows to estimate offset of center of rotation from theoretical.
+In the current release :code:`CenterOfRotationCorrector` supports only parallel geometry.

-:code:`CenterOfRotationFinder` is based on Nghia Vo's `method <https://doi.org/10.1364/OE.22.019078>`_.
+:code:`CenterOfRotationCorrector` is based on Nghia Vo's `method <https://doi.org/10.1364/OE.22.019078>`_.

-.. autoclass:: cil.processors.CenterOfRotationFinder
+.. autoclass:: cil.processors.CenterOfRotationCorrector
    :members:
    :private-members:
    :special-members: